fadul97/joj_engine/README.md

 ### TODO

 [ ] Remove try/catch and handle errors in a better way
-[ ] Add comments to DX12Graphics and DX12Renderer
-[ ] Refactor DX12Graphics so it just initializes Direct3D
-[ ] Fix DX12Graphics and DX12Renderer destructors
-[ ] Fix reference count for DX12 - ReportLiveDeviceObjects or ReportLiveObjects may help
 [ ] Make it so when including window.h in file, type #include "platform/window.h"
 [ ] Think about a better place to put Geometry and an eventual Mesh class
-[ ] Refactor DX12Renderer to be a child of Renderer
+[ ] Refactor hacky workaround to get OpenGL function pointers

-### FIXME

-[ ] OpenGL initialization allocates memory continuously

 ### Resources